pond/dnd/party_gnog/campaign_5/journals/Gnog: Part 26 (The End).md

 **A last look.
 A last moment in the strange, but wild, connected world of the Selesnyans.**

 We seek out Greena and Mela.
 We talk about the Gruul; they are delighted!
 "I never thought I'd see the day that we'd have a nation of our own.
 We'll most definitely want to be part of that!"
-We walk them up to Skarrg.
+We walk them up to Skaarg.
 As we go, they're reminiscing with Arxcis.
 Gnog has a hard time keeping his shit together, really, with the emotional overload of it all.

-Much activity at Skarrg.
+Much activity at Skaarg.
 From the parapets we hear a shout.
 "You're still here!" - Ajani!
 Gnog is surprised - "Ha!
 Hello!
 What are you doing here?!"
 "Well, to be honest I followed the booze...
 I always liked being up here actually.
 Reminds me of abandoned forts back home.
 Always had a sense that there were significant things afoot!"

 Gnog uses the sending stone.
-"Hey, anyone still on-world, Ajani has a massive keg of beer up at Skarrg.
+"Hey, anyone still on-world, Ajani has a massive keg of beer up at Skaarg.
 Come party!" - but he's not really expecting an answer.

 **We hang out for a while, drinking together and telling stories.
 Greena and Mela, Arxcis, Fee-Ree and Deni, Taz, Gnog and Ajani.
 Gnog takes this moment in, trying to capture it in his mind forever somehow.
 It seems to precious to ever forget.**

-The big funeral pyres have been set up around Skarrg.
+The big funeral pyres have been set up around Skaarg.
 Areas around it have been more or less flattened, providing lots of space.
 As the sun begins to set, the now-familiar drum beat music of the Gruul starts.
 From the vantage point up on the wall, we can see processions beginning - not sombre or respectful, but drunken, jostling, spontaneous little fights and general revelry.
 One by one, Viashino ready bows with flaming arrows; the goblins throw bottles of spirits onto the pyres, smashing as the arrows hand.
 A line of the pyres light up, stretching into the red wastes.

 Gnog looks to Ajani, "This is quite a first date!"
 "Yes.
 The smell of baking...(!)" - joke of the year right there.
 Toooooo soooooon.
 He'll be headed back to his world though, soon; responsibilities there that he's been avoiding.
 He asks if we're leaving tonight?
 Deni says, "It's kind of poetic, don't you think?
 Leaving as we arrived."
 "In the dark?"
 "Yeah!"